Long-serving Labour MP Nick Brown has whip suspended

 This leads to the automatic precautionary suspension of the whip.

+In a statement issued to the PA news agency, Mr Brown said he is not aware what the complaint refers to, but he is “committing fully” with the investigation.

-A statement attributed to the MP, carried by The Guardian, said: “There has been a complaint made about me to the Labour Party, which is under investigation.
+“There has been a complaint made about me to the Labour Party which is under investigation,” he said.

 “I am therefore under an administrative suspension from the Labour Party until the investigation is concluded.